 Grade Quality Points

-А 4
+Α 4

 В 3

 С 2

 D 1

 F/FN 0

 GPAs are computed separately for each degree after the first bachelor's degree.
-Only courses applied toward a second bachelor's degree are computed in the GPA for that degree, even if you earned a first degree at UMUC; only courses applied toward a master's degree are computed in the GPA for that degree, even if you are a graduate of The Undergraduate School at UMUC.
+Only courses applied toward a second bachelor's degree are computed in the GPA for that degree, even if you earned a first degree at UMUC.